arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The MKR WiFi 1010 needs the following libraries:

-- `ArduinoIoTCloud.h` This one handles the Arduino IoT Cloud connection and project variables publishing.
+- `ArduinoIoTCloud.h` It handles the Arduino IoT Cloud connection and project variables publishing.
 It can be installed directly from the Arduino Library Manager.
-- `Arduino_ConnectionHandler.h` This one manages the Wi-Fi® connection and can be installed directly from the Arduino Library Manager.
+- `Arduino_ConnectionHandler.h` It manages the Wi-Fi® connection and can be installed directly from the Arduino Library Manager.
-- `ArduinoJson.h` and `Arduino_JSON` These let us parse and create JSON structures for the HTTP requests.
+- `ArduinoJson.h` and `Arduino_JSON` These libraries parse and create JSON structures for the HTTP requests.
 They can be installed directly from the Arduino Library Manager.
-- `ArduinoHttpClient.h` This library lets us request weather data from the Open Weather API.
+- `ArduinoHttpClient.h` This library requests weather data from the Open Weather API.
 It can be installed directly from the Arduino Library Manager.
 - `Wire.h` will enable the I2C communication between the Edge Control, the MKR WiFi 1010 and the other peripherals, it's included in the BSP of the MKR WiFi board.
-- `utility/wifi_drv.h` This library lets us control the MKR built-in RGB LED, it's included in the BSP of the MKR WiFi 1010.
+- `utility/wifi_drv.h` This library controls the MKR built-in RGB LED.
+It's included in the BSP of the MKR WiFi 1010.

 There are two headers included in the project code that handles some helper functions and structures: